It's a New Day in Public Health.

 - Mix well and wait 30 minutes or more before drinking.

-If tap water is CLOUDY:
+If tap water is cloudy:

 - Filter water using clean cloth.